TFMV/pulse/art/article.md

 }
 ```

-This transformation provides several benefits that I believe drove Amex's design decisions:

-1. **Efficiency**: Protocol Buffers are more compact and faster to serialize/deserialize than ISO 8583
-2. **Type Safety**: gRPC provides strong typing, whereas ISO 8583 is more loosely typed
-3. **Evolution**: Internal APIs can evolve without changing the external interface

-### BIN-based Geographic Routing

-A key feature I deduced from Amex's system is its ability to route transactions to different regional processors based on card BIN (Bank Identification Number) ranges.
-This geographic routing optimizes latency by processing transactions closer to the customer.
+This clean separation between the ISO 8583 external interface and internal protocol buffers makes the system more maintainable, testable, and adaptable to future protocol changes.

+#### 2. Multi-Region Routing with Smart Failover

-Pulse implements a similar routing mechanism based on my reverse engineering:
+Pulse implements sophisticated geographic routing based on card BIN (Bank Identification Number) ranges, with automatic failover between regions:

 ```go
 // determineRegion determines the appropriate region based on the PAN's BIN